Enchanted Galapagos Islands - 2020

 - The SAMBA accommodates 14 guests, a perfect number to enjoy the magic of the Islands with privacy and flexibility.
 Its professional, experienced and friendly crew and naturalist guide are devoted to go the extra mile to make your journey a trip of a lifetime.

-- The crew are committed to redefine your idea of quality of experience and excellence of service.
+- We are committed to redefine your idea of quality of experience and excellence of service.

-Six air-conditioned double cabins on deck 1 and 1 double bed cabin on deck 3, all with private bathrooms and hot water.
+Six air-conditioned double cabins and 1 exterior double bed cabin, all with private bathrooms and hot water.

 Length: L.O.A.* 78 feet / 23 meters